Header Graphic

 In early 1989 California writer Nancy Boas had just completed a book on the Society of Six, a group of early 20th century painters who were heavily influenced by the Impressionist and Fauvist images coming (late) out of Europe.
 Nancy was giving a slide lecture at Civic Arts in Walnut Creek with images of their paintings.
 I was immediately overtaken by the work of Gay, Siegriest, Gile, Logan and the rest.
 Their concern for light and color, combined with a kind of quick painting we would later see from Diebenkorn, Park and Bischoff was like nothing I had ever seen in American painting during that time period.
 I was living in Concord but had a studio in Benicia where I spent a great deal of time still working in pastel on architectural images from the city.
 I immediately grabbed my all but forgotten oil paints and started driving to the waterfront in Benicia and Martinez, producing small plein-air images of the local landscape.
 It was a full circle return to my early images from the East Coast but with the splendor of rural California as the subject matter.

 During that time period I met some other Bay Area plein-air painters and began painting with them on a regular basis.
 Pam Glover and I were in one of our first shows together, “The Outdoor Studio” at Civic Arts in February 1990.
 The exhibition also included works by Lou and Lundy Siegriest, Jerrold Turner, Terry St. John and Peter Brown.
-The Outsiders eventually grew out of this exhibition and soon began showing together throughout the Bay Area, culminating in a show at Hearst Art Museum at St. Mary's College, Moraga in 2005..
+The Outsiders eventually grew out of this exhibition.
+We added a few other painters, Randy Sexton and Ray Jackson among them, and soon began showing together throughout the Bay Area, including the Triton Museum as well as a show at Hearst Art Museum at St. Mary's College, Moraga.

 Thousands of paintings and pastels later, I can reflect on images of the California Delta and other surrounding waterways which have permeated my work and feel the influence of all my heroes; the quick strokes, the immediacy of color and above all, the description of light.
 I am still doing pastels and oils, both studio and plein-air, and the two mediums continue to provide uniquely different ways of describing the landscape around me.